google/CFU-Playground/docs/source/interface.rst

           These values can be held in registers enabled by the `cmd_valid` signal.

 The latency from start to finish can be fixed or variable.
-The CPU will stall as needed until the result is produced.
+The CPU will stall as needed until the result is produced and `rsp_valid` is asserted by the CFU.
 Of course, this means that a bug in your CFU may hang the CPU and entire system.

 .. wavedrom::